eudoug/bank-money-transfer-api/README.md

 Integration tests was created based on standards most used on mature projects and following the BDD process.

 You can also test the application using the Postman Collection provided on the project.
-You just need to import the JSON following this tutorial:
+You just need to import the JSON following this tutorial: [a relative link](./Postman.md)

 ## API Endpoints